-The Punta Cana resort and its graceful staff send the message early on that you are not to lift a finger once you step foot in the magnificent lobby (designed by Majorcan artist Jose Deudero).
-The staff does all the pampering for you, starting with 24-hour-a-day personal butler service.
+The Punta Cana resort and its graceful staff send the message early on that guests are not to lift a finger once they step foot in the magnificent lobby (designed by Majorcan artist Jose Deudero).
+The staff does all the pampering—starting with 24-hour-a-day personal butler service.

-Other than tipping our driver to the resort and back to the airport four days later, our wallet never left our hotel room safe at this excellent all-inclusive resort.
+Other than tipping your driver to the resort and back to the airport, wallets don't need to leave the hotel room safe at this excellent all-inclusive resort.

 The elegant decor in the guest suites is matched with attentive housekeeping service and a (nearly) complete array of amenities.
-Beds are plush and comfortable, and you can select from a custom pillow menu to arrange your bed to best suit your sleeping style.
+Beds are plush and comfortable, and guests can select from a custom pillow menu to arrange the bed to best suit a particular sleeping style.
 All bathrooms feature jetted tubs with a view, and each room has an outdoor deck.
-Closet space was average, and one serious drawback is that Internet access is not available in rooms (there is a 24-hour business center with Internet access, however).

-There are also two options on the Grand property for buffet serving three meals a day: one open-air beachside space and the larger and even more diverse Restaurant Buffet.
-We dined at both and enjoyed a wide array of international food and -– just as important -– first-class service.
+There are also two options on the Grand property for buffet serving three meals a day: one open-air beachside space and the larger and even more diverse Restaurant Buffet, which has a wide array of international food and—just as important—first-class service.

 Iberostar’s typically high standards for music and live shows are exceeded at the Grand.
 The signature location is The Ship -– yes, an actual ship docked in a faux canal in the middle of the property that features bars and a dance floor and serves as a stage for concerts.
 On a beautiful evening, there may be no better spot in all of Punta Cana.